awdriggs-teach/SVA-CS2-24/W2_cli4arts/tools.md

 [FFmpeg](#FFmpeg) - everything audio/video related
 [Youtube DL](#youtube-dl) - streaming video extractor!

-If you get stuck with something, you can always look at the help manual for any command using the `-f` flag.
+If you get stuck with something, you can always look at the help manual for any command using the `-h` flag.
 For example, `ffmpeg -h`, will show you the options when running the ffmpeg command.

 # Imagemagick